micro-manager/pycro-manager/docs/source/acq_events.rst

 Multi-dimensional acquisitions
 ##############################

 Multi-dimensional acquisitions are a common type of acquisition in which images are collected across some set of time, z-stack, channel, and xy position.
 The :meth:`multi_d_acquisition_events<pycromanager.multi_d_acquisition_events>` function can be used to automatically generate the required :ref:`acquisition events<acq_event_spec>`.
-For a full tutorial on how to use this function see `MDA Tutorial <multi-d-acq-tutorial.ipynb>`_
+For a full tutorial on how to use this function see `MDA Tutorial <application_notebooks/multi-d-acq-tutorial.ipynb>`_

 The following shows a the simple example of acquiring a single z-stack: